DekeDev/woh-edit-release/README.md

 * **Itempool**: will give the player a random item from a specific item pool
 ### Number
 Depending on the selected `Prize` the `Number` menu changes.
 It allows you to set stat changes or specify given items, spells or item pools.
+* **Unknown Items and Spells**: Items and Spells marked with a **`[!]`** are present in the game, but have unknown uses.
+Few of them work, many of them crash the game, some do nothing at all.
+I added those items for the sake of completeness, but be aware that using them in your mods is probably a bad idea for now.
+* **Spell Prizes**: Even though documented, right now it's not possible to actually get specific spells even if selected.
+You will always get a random spell.
+Unfortunately, this is likely nothing I can fix on my side, so we just have to see if future updates to WOH will fix this.
 ### EX Prize
 These will be given to the player in addition to the normal prizes.
 Works as above, although only **Stamina, Reason, Doom and Experience** are available for this one.
 You *can* set an `EX Prize` without setting a normal `Prize` and it is supported in-game, though not really intended (or sensible).
 ### EX Number